hence-io/hence-comp/README.md

-# Hence Polymer Core
+# Hence Component Framework

 >

 ## About

-Polymer is one of the pillars of the Hence Component Framework.
-Hence Polymer Core is another pillar built on top of Polymer, designed to provide some essential standards to the types of components to be based off of, and other essential helpers and tools to build better components.
+Hence Component Framework is built on top of Polymer, designed to provide some essential standards to the types of components to be based off of, and other essential helpers and tools to build better components.

-As with the Component Framework, the Polymer Core is built in ES6 to leverage the latest benefits of native javascript, providing a streamlined way to create new Polymer components, sanitizing them to make sure they're sound, and allow for easier debugging as required.
+The Component Framework is built in ES6 to leverage the latest benefits of native javascript, providing a streamlined way to create new Polymer components, sanitizing them to make sure they're sound, and allow for easier debugging as required.

 ### HenceComp